Secrets of the Rhodope

 1. This isn't a mammal photography trip and we don't use hides or give a percentage chance of seeing the large carnivores.

-2. As with all our tours, it's for lovers of walks, history and landscapes, with a lot of fine birds around and a fair chance of seeing jackal.
+2. As with all our tours, it's for lovers of walks, history and landscapes, with a lot of fine birds around and a fair chance of seeing jackals.
 But hazel grouse and capercaillie require luck.
-The chance of seeing a bear on a walk in a group is very slim, even from distance.
+The chance of seeing a bear on a walk in a group is close to zero, even at a distance.
+The tour lets us see their prints and understand their ecology only.

 3. Most days involve early morning visits to meadows and into forests when nature is at its best.